ECHL: Kelly Cup playoff format

 For the 2012–13 season, eight teams still qualify in the Eastern Conference: the three division winners plus the next five teams in the conference.
 With the addition of the expansion franchise in San Francisco, the Board of Governors changed the Western Conference seeding such that eight teams qualify: two division winners and the next six teams in the conference.
 This eliminated the Western Conference first-round bye.

-Similar to the NHL at the time, the division winners were seeded as the top three seeds in the Eastern Conference and the top two seeds in the Western Conference; the conference winner faced the eighth seed, second faces seventh, third faces sixth and fourth faces fifth in the conference quarterfinal round.
+Similar to the National Hockey League (NHL) at the time, the division winners were seeded as the top three seeds in the Eastern Conference and the top two seeds in the Western Conference; the conference winner faced the eighth seed, second faces seventh, third faces sixth and fourth faces fifth in the conference quarterfinal round.
 The winner of the 1st/8th series played the winner of the 4th/5th series while the 2nd/7th winner played against the 3rd/6th winner in the conference semifinal series.
 The Board of Governors also elected to change the playoff format such that all rounds of the playoffs are now best of seven series.
-For 2012–13, the Conference Finals and Kelly Cup Finals will use a two-referee system.
+For 2012–13, the Conference Finals and Kelly Cup Finals used a two-referee system.

 Because of the late addition of the CHL teams for the 2014–15 season and its subsequent conference alignment, the top four teams in each division qualified for the playoffs and the first two playoff rounds were played within the divisions.

 For the realignment prior to the 2015–16 season, the playoffs changed once again to a six-division format.
 At the end of the regular season, the top team in each division qualified for the playoffs and be seeded either 1, 2, or 3 based on the highest point total earned in the season.
 Then the five non-division winning teams with the highest point totals in each conference qualified for the playoffs and be seeded 4 through 8.
 All four rounds will be a best-of-seven format.

 The alignment changed back to four divisions for the 2016–17 season, but the playoffs kept the divisional format.
 The top four teams in each division qualify for the playoffs and play in the division for the first two rounds.
-After the division finals, the winners then play the conference finals and followed by the Kelly Cup finals.
+After the division finals, the winners then play the conference finals, which are followed by the Kelly Cup finals.